CC-MNNIT/2021-22-Classes/Python/2021_05_08_PythonClass-2/README.md

 ### What is Exception?

-An exception is an event, which occurs during the execution of a program that disrupts the normal flow of the program's instructions.
-In general, when a Python script encounters a situation that it cannot cope with, it raises an exception.
-An exception is a Python object that represents an error.
+* An exception is an event, which occurs during the execution of a program that **disrupts the normal flow of the program's instructions**.
+* In general, when a Python script encounters a situation that it cannot cope with, it raises an exception.
+* An exception is a **Python object** that represents an error.

-When a Python script raises an exception, it must either handle the exception immediately otherwise it terminates and quits.
+* When a Python script raises an exception, it must either handle the exception immediately otherwise it terminates and quits.

-### Handling an exception
+### Exception Handling

-If you have some suspicious code that may raise an exception, you can defend your program by placing the suspicious code in a try: block.
-After the try: block, include an except: statement, followed by a block of code which handles the problem as elegantly as possible.
+* If you have some suspicious code that may raise an exception, you can defend your program by placing the suspicious code in a `try:` block.
-Syntax
+* After the try: block, include an `except:` statement, followed by a block of code which handles the problem as elegantly as possible.

-Here is simple syntax of try....except...else blocks −
+* **Syntax** - Here is simple syntax of **try....except...else** blocks −

 ```python
 try: